awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 1. \(Optional\) When prompted to save your credentials, choose **Yes**\.

+For more information about using the client applications, such as setting up multiple monitors or using peripheral devices, see [Amazon WorkSpaces Clients](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-clients.html) and [Peripheral Device Support](https://docs.aws.amazon.com/workspaces/latest/userguide/peripheral_devices.html) in the *Amazon WorkSpaces User Guide*\.

 ## Step 3: Clean Up \(Optional\)<a name="quick-setup-clean-up"></a>

 If you are finished with the WorkSpace that you created for this tutorial, you can delete it\.